Gluten-Free Meatballs

 – Lanette

-Making Italian-style gluten-free meatballs couldn’t be easier—you only need a handful of simple ingredients and just a few minutes of prep time.
+Making Italian-style gluten-free meatballs couldn’t be easier.
+You only need a handful of simple ingredients and just a few minutes of prep time.
 I like to bake mine instead of pan-frying because I can cook them all at once with less mess.
 It also means no standing over the stove and no greasy splatter.
 Baking keeps the meatballs just as juicy and flavorful while making clean-up a breeze.
 Perfect for meal prep and easy dinners.

 Gluten-Free Meatballs